 - Facilitator of resources

 This style of leadership when followed with employees that are self-motivated and self-starters would work best.
 But if adopted for employees that are complacent and need a push to do tasks, it could lead to the downfall of the team.

 Warren Buffet is a famous example of a Laissez-Faire leader.
 He is believed to leave his team to work on its own and achieve results.
 He gets the resources managed by making investments and leaves it to his managers to achieve goals.

 Some people are born leaders.
 But, it does not mean leaders cannot be made.
 Behavioural theories believe that leaders can be made by learning and observing various leaders and their leadership styles.
 One can always learn and practice the skills to be a leader.
 A notable point here is that it is important to match the right leadership style with the right situation for effective and quantifiable results.

 Did we miss something?
 Come on!
 Tell us what you think about our article on what is leadership in the comments section.

-Mountain lover, adventure seeker and a student forever.
+Mountain lover, adventure seeker and a startup enthusiast.